-Participants’ email addresses will not be shared with third parties.
+Participants’ email addresses or phone numbers will not be shared with third parties.

 Any information participants provide on the site will be stored on a secured database.
 Information collected will be associated with a unique ID and not with the participant’s email address.
 When data are used for analysis, no personally identifying information will be associated with the data.

 NOTICE ABOUT THE INFORMATION WE COLLECT

 When you access our web pages, the client information and the essential and nonessential technical information listed below is automatically collected — we refer to those categories collectively as "access information.”
 No other information is collected through our official website except “optional information” sent to us by email or online forms.

 - Client information: the Internet domain and Internet address of the computer you are using.

 - Essential technical information: identification of the page or service you are requesting, type of browser and operating system you are using and the date and time of access.

 - Nonessential technical information: the Internet address of the website from which you linked directly to our website and the "cookie information" described below.